 Acral Lick Granuloma

-Also called acral lick dermatitis, this is a frustrating skin condition caused by compulsive, relentless licking of a single area -- most often on the front of the lower leg.
-The area is unable to heal, and the resulting pain and itching can lead the dog to keep licking the same spot.
+Also called acral lick dermatitis, a frustrating skin condition caused by compulsive, relentless licking of a single area -- most often on the front of the lower leg.
+The site cannot heal, and the resulting pain and itching can lead the dog to keep licking the same spot.
 Treatment includes discouraging the dog from licking, either by using a bad-tasting topical solution or an Elizabethan collar.
 Also, ask your dog's vet whether a medication like a topical or corticosteroid might help.

 If you notice a hard lump on your dog's skin, point it out to your vet as soon as possible.
-Dogs can develop cancerous tumors in their skin.
-The only way to confirm a diagnosis of cancer is to biopsy the tumor.
+Dogs can develop cancerous tumours in their skin.
+The only way to confirm a cancer diagnosis is to biopsy the tumour.
 If the lump is small enough, your veterinarian may recommend removing it entirely.
 This can yield a diagnosis and treatment with a single procedure.
 This may be the only treatment needed for tumours that have not spread.

 Acute Moist Dermatitis (Hot Spots)

 Hot spots, also called acute moist dermatitis, are small areas that appear red, irritated, and inflamed.
-They are most commonly found on a dog's head, hips, or chest, and often feel hot to the touch.
-Hot spots can result from a wide range of conditions, including infections, allergies, insect bites, or excessive licking and chewing.
+They are most commonly found on a dog's head, hips, or chest and often feel hot to the touch.
+Hot spots can result from various conditions, including infections, allergies, insect bites, or excessive licking and chewing.
 Treatment consists of cleansing the hot spot and addressing the underlying condition.

 In rare cases, skin lesions or infections that won't heal can indicate an immune disorder in your dog.
-One of the best known is lupus, a disease that affects dogs and people.
-Lupus is an autoimmune disorder, meaning the body's immune system attacks its own cells.
+One of the best known is lupus, which affects dogs and people.
+Lupus is an autoimmune disorder, meaning the body's immune system attacks its cells.
 Symptoms include skin abnormalities and kidney problems.
 It can be fatal if untreated.

-Although most skin problems are not emergencies, it is important to get an accurate diagnosis so the condition can be treated.
-See your veterinarian if your dog is scratching or licking excessively, or if you notice any changes in your pet's coat or skin, including scaling, redness, discoloration, or bald patches.
+Although most skin problems are not emergencies, it is essential to get an accurate diagnosis to treat the condition.
+See your veterinarian if your dog is scratching or licking excessively or if you notice any changes in your pet's coat or skin, including scaling, redness, discoloration, or bald patches.
 Once the cause is identified, most skin problems respond well to treatment.